Go Back

 On Thursday, a cluster of damaging wind-producing thunderstorms swept from northeastern Wyoming to the western and southern portions of South Dakota.
 Part of this same area, but with an eastward extension, will be at risk for severe weather to end the week.

-The severe weather threat into Friday night will extend from far eastern Wyoming to central and southern Minnesota, northern Iowa and western Wisconsin.
-Localized hail and high winds will be the greatest threats.
+The severe weather threat Friday to Friday night extended from the far eastern Wyoming border to central and southern Minnesota, northern Iowa and western Wisconsin.
+There were multiple reports of hail and high winds, the highest recorded gust was 79 mph in southeastern South Dakota.

 Elsewhere, storms in the Southeast will represent the greatest concentration of storms capable of producing flash flooding into the weekend.